CitizenCane829/ppmrw-Project-1-CS430-Palmer/README.md

 I will throw an error code if the second character is not  a 3 or a 6 (if I was a grad student I would incorporate 7 into this as well).

 Once i have the code up, I will create the image I plan on using in paint to test the program to see if the read and write is successful.

+Updated Plan:

+Upon further research, the original plan has changed a little to now read the input files into and array that I can then use to convert the images to the alternate formats if necessary and having it all one local array.
+This will help with the error code throw since the second element of the array should be either a 3 or 6 making it a little easier to manage.